• Project

 During construction, traffic on the southbound span of I-5 Dike Access Road Bridge, will be shifted from three travel lanes, down to two narrow travel lanes.
 Ahead of the bridge, travelers will follow signs directing them to begin shifting to either the left and center or right and center lanes.

-To improve safety, minimize delays and reduce congestion, contractor crews will utilize a temporary Smart Work Zone System and Zipper Merging throughout the work zone.
+To improve safety, minimize delays and reduce congestion, contractor crews will utilize a temporary Smart Work Zone System and zipper merging throughout the work zone.

 What is a Smart Work Zone?

-Using sensor technology, the Smart Work Zone System analyzes roadway conditions to give travelers real-time traffic information on reader board signs which will be placed at one mile intervals leading up to the work zone.
+Using sensor technology, the Smart Work Zone System analyzes roadway conditions to give travelers real-time traffic information on reader board signs which will be placed at one-mile intervals leading up to the work zone.
 Providing travelers with real-time traffic information helps increase safety by allowing people to make more efficient driving choices as they approach a work zone.
 In addition to providing real-time traffic information, the reader board signs will provide travelers with an advanced warning that a traffic taper/traffic revision is ahead.
-This advanced warning system is designed to increase safety by notifying travelers in advanced that they'll begin merging into the reduced number of travel lanes.
+This advanced warning system is designed to increase safety by notifying travelers in advance that they'll begin merging into the reduced number of travel lanes.

-What is Zipper Merging?
+What is zipper merging?

 As travelers approach the work zone, they'll be directed to begin merging from three full travel lanes down to two narrow travel lanes, across the bridge.
-To accomplish this, travelers will use Zipper Merging driving the full length of the travel lane and merging just before the lane ends.
+To accomplish this, travelers will use zipper merging driving the full length of the travel lane and merging just before the lane ends.

 Generally, the length of a work zone (closed lane) has minimal effect on traffic delays - the majority of the delays occur at the point where traffic begins merging into the reduced number of lanes.